tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 ### Task 2: Enabling diagnostic logging for WVD

 Like many other Azure services, WVD uses Azure Monitor for monitoring and alerts.
-In order to enable diagnostic data collection, you need to enable it for each ARM object that you want to monitor (e.g. Host pools, Application groups, and Workspaces).
+In order to enable diagnostic data collection, you need to enable it for each ARM object that you want to monitor (e.g., Host pools, Application groups, and Workspaces).
 Once enabled, it can take a few hours for the data to appear in your workspace.

 Each WVD ARM object has different diagnostic data categories available.
 For example, host pool objects will have a different set of options then Workspaces.
 Refer to the following table for a summary of each data category and their associated objects.